LunchDevCommunity/community-calendar/src/schedule/2021-01-26-some-antics-redwoodjs-tutorials.md

 ---
-title: 'Some Antics: Reviewing RedwoodJS Tutorials with Anthony Campolo'
+title: 'Some Antics: Putting RedwoodJS Docs to the Test with Anthony Campolo'
 type: Live Event
 date: 2021-01-26T12:00:00-06:00
 speakers: